Mileage Reimbursement Policy Sample

 Everything you need to know about creating a mileage reimbursement policy, with examples to reference for inspiration

 They say that in order to make money you have to spend money.
 For many businesses, travel makes up a significant portion of their spending.
 Sometimes this travel takes place by plane, and sometimes it takes place by car.

 It’s relatively simple to reimburse business travelers for out-of-pocket spending on flights.
 They get a receipt in their email inbox that shows the amount paid.
 Car travel, however, doesn’t come with a receipt.
 Figuring out how much business travelers are owed for out-of-pocket spending on car travel is more complex.

-That’s where mileage reimbursement policies are useful.
+That’s where travel and mileage reimbursement policies are useful.
 We’re giving you the scoop on everything you need to know to understand mileage reimbursement and create a policy for it that your company’s business travelers will adhere to.